devmicaelyg/devmicaelyg/README.md

 I'm a front-end developer, but I also work on the back-end.
 I do systems analysis and development 💻

-🚀 I have experiences with Angular Js and Spring Boot, in addition to developing some projects with React.
+🚀 I have experiences with Angular Js, Spring Boot, Aspnet Core and in addition to developing some projects with React.

 If you want to get in touch, here are some ways :speech_balloon: